Master of Justice Administration (MJA)

 Requirements for the MJA Degree

-Master of Justice Administration students take six core courses during the program:
+Master of Justice Administration students take seven core courses during the program:

 - Foundation of Justice Administration